littlebees/OnePageResume/README.md

 1. replace float with css grid
 2. use media-query for big screen width
-3. use rem as unit for most of occurrance, except for the dotted underline of link
+3. use rem as the unit for most of the occurrences, except for the dotted underline of links